 • onboarding repeats identical manual admin every week,

-• invoice follow-up consumes more than 2 hours/week.
+• invoice follow-up consumes more than 2 hours per week.

 If your current stack is scattered, use How to Migrate from Scattered Tools to One Workflow System before buying more tools.
 Consolidation usually matters more than adding software.